act-rules/act-rules.github.io/_rules/presentational-children-no-focusable-content-307n5z.md

 ## Assumptions

 This rule assumes that elements that are part of [sequential focus navigation][] do not immediately blur, or move focus to another element.
-Such elements will fail this rule, but may still satisfy success criteria 4.1.2.
+Such elements will fail this rule, but may still satisfy success criterion 4.1.2.

 ## Accessibility Support